RobertaBtt/SoftwareEngineering/Python/Lists/README.md

 ## List

-The can collect eterogeneous types of data.
+- They can collect eterogeneous types of data (arbitrary objects)
+- Are ordered

-Are **mutable** which means that the content can be changed without change their identity
+- Are **mutable** which means that the content can be changed without change their identity

+- Can be accessed by an index
+- Can be nested

 ### What is a shallow copy

-It has sense of talking about deep copy or shallow copy only for compounded objects like **classes** or **lists**.
+It has a sense of talking about deep copy or shallow copy only for compounded objects like **classes** or **lists**.

 When we use the operator "="